 13. LARGE TRADER RULE

 In accordance with Securities Exchange Act Rule 13h-1 market participants that conduct a substantial amount of trading activity are required to file Form 13H in order to identify themselves as a “large trader” to the SEC.
-The SEC assigns a large trader identification number that must be provide to the participants registered broker-dealers.
+The SEC assigns a large trader identification number that must be provided to the participants registered broker-dealers.
 Broker-dealers are then required to maintain records, including large trader transaction times, which may be required upon the request of the SEC.

 14. INTERNET SECURITY

 Should you suspect your personal email account has been compromised, please contact Themis immediately at (973) 665-9600 so that you can instruct us to temporarily suspend any electronic delivery of sensitive account information as needed until you can resolve those issues with your internet service provider.